dstrus/lesson-transcripts/js05-variables.md

 x += 2
 ```

 ...gives us `12`.
 And that is the same as writing `x = x + 2`.
 Exactly the same thing.
+This may not seem like a big deal, but it's really handy when your variable names get a bit longer than just `x`.
+It saves you some typing, and you avoid some repetition that sort of clutters things up and makes it a tiny bit harder to read.
+I'm always interested in making code more readable.

-Variables are incredibly useful.
+Variables are incredibly useful, because we need to store and reuse values all the time.
 Don't worry: There's a lot more to programming than just math.
 In fact, much of the time, we're manipulating _text_, rather than manipulating numbers, and that's what we're going to do next.
 We're going to learn how to work with text using something called a **string**.

 That's next time.
 Until then, I'm Davey Strus.
 Haaaappy hacking!